Best Things to Do in Basel – 2 Days in Basel (Winter or Summer Itinerary)

 Where to Stay in Basel

 I stayed at the Hyperion Hotel, which is very well-known for its great views.
-It is located in Kleinbasel and the tram station is just in front of the hotel
+It is located in Kleinbasel and the tram station is just in front of the hotel.

 The hotel was great: good breakfast, good location, and a modern style – but if you book the hotel for the views, ask for that in advance.
 I am all about good views, so I was quite disappointed when I found out I overlooked the opposite building, which wasn’t great, However, the hotel itself is still a good choice.
+Find out more about the hotel here.

 We all know that there are no real bargains when it comes to accommodations in Switzerland.
 However, there are a few budget hotels and hostels that you can check out here.